-Media Teaching Lab equipment may not be used for non-class related projects.
-By signing the reservation slip you are agree to this condition of use.
+You must be a UC San Diego undergraduate student enrolled in an approved, regularly scheduled media production class to access the Media Teaching Lab’s circulating equipment inventory.
+Equipment may not be used for non-class-related projects.
+When you sign the reservation slip, you agree to this rule.
 Violation will result in loss of checkout privileges.

+Eligibility does not constitute equipment checkout privileges.
 What equipment you have access to and at what time may be restricted by your course enrollment and will be explained in class.
 This is especially true for introductory courses such as VIS70N and COMM101.

 All equipment must be returned to checkout in the same condition it was in when it left.
 Pay close attention to how the equipment is packed in its case.
 You will be asked to rewind any cords and repack any items that are not correctly returned.

 Allow time on your return day for you and the attendant to inspect each piece of your equipment together.
 Your equipment return will not be considered complete until you both agree upon the condition of the returned equipment.

 Do not leave the equipment checkout room before your equipment return is fully reviewed and accounted for, and logged in the system.
 Otherwise, it is considered a late return and you will be penalized accordingly.

 If a piece of equipment does not work properly, or if you suspect that something may not be working correctly, notify the checkout staff when you return the equipment.
 99% of the time the problem is due to simple wear and tear of equipment and not something for which you will be charged.

 If equipment is lost or stolen, report the loss to the UC San Diego Police Department immediately at 858-534-HELP (4357).

 Students are legally and financially responsible for all equipment they check out.
 Students will be billed for the replacement or repair cost of equipment, whichever is less, lost or damaged due to negligence.